robervalwalsh/analysis-tools/README.md

 naf_submit.py --dir Condor_AnalyserSimpleExample_analyser_example_semilep_2018 --status
 ```

-will display a table like that
+will display a table like this

 ```